sszhao26/sszhao26.github.io/_news/Research Team Celebrates Post-CHI Deadline Success.md

 ---
 layout: new
-title: "Wonderful Reunion in Singapore of Synteraction Lab"
+title: "Research Team Celebrates Post-CHI Deadline Success"
-description: "What a fantastic evening we had at our Synteraction Lab reunion in Singapore!"
+description: "The research team at our Lab celebrated their CHI paper submission. "
-image: /assets/images/reunion singapore.jpg
+image: /assets/images/post-chi-celebration.jpg
-date:  "2024-06-12"
+date:  "2024-09-16"
 category: Activities
 role: Lab Admin
 ---
-What a fantastic evening we had at our Synteraction Lab reunion in Singapore!
+The research team at our Lab celebrated their CHI paper submission.

-Thank you, Prof. Shen, for the delightful treat and for bringing us all together.
-It was great catching up, sharing our research journeys, and creating new memories.
-Cheers to more such gatherings and continued collaboration!
+Professor Shen praised the team’s hard work and dedication and the event also included a meal together.
+The celebration ended with a toast to future successes and a renewed commitment to advancing HCI research.